RheaAyase/jekyll-rhea/_posts/2024-10-06-fedora-gamescope-on-gpd.md

 <!--more-->

-## fsync-kernel

-Most of the tools necessary to achieve this are already there.
-Some devices, including GPD Win 4 do benefit from enabling the [fsync kernel copr repository](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync).
-In order to use it you need to:
-- `$ sudo dnf copr enable sentry/kernel-fsync`
-- Edit `/etc/yum.repos.d/fedora.repo` and `/etc/yum.repos.d/fedora-updates.repo`
-  - Add `exclude=kernel*` to the main "[fedora]" and "[fedora-updates]" categories respectively
-- You should be able to now simply `$ sudo dnf update --refresh` to grab the fsync kernel and reboot.
-Verify with `uname -a` or `rpm -qa | grep kernel` to see what you've got.
-- Should the update above fail, for instance because Fedora has got a higher version, you can force it with `$ sudo dnf distro-sync kernel*`

 ## hhd

 HandHeld Daemon provides various functionality necessary to run your handheld seamlessly, such as TDP limits, both through the decky integration as well as using the desktop UI.
-Installing it is quite simple - enable the [hhd-dev copr repository](https://copr.fedorainfracloud.org/coprs/hhd-dev/hhd/).
+Installing it is quite simple - enable the [hhd copr repository](https://copr.fedorainfracloud.org/coprs/hhd-dev/hhd/).
 - `$ sudo dnf copr enable hhd-dev/hhd`

+## acpi\_call

+`acpi_call` is a Kernel module that enables calls to ACPI methods.
+It is needed for `HHD` to be able to set TDP limits.
+Enable the [acpi\_call copr repository](https://copr.fedorainfracloud.org/coprs/rhea/acpi_call/). ([Maintained by yours truly.](https://github.com/RheaAyase/acpi_call.rpm))
+- `$ sudo dnf copr enable rhea/acpi_call`

 ## Install all the things

 Obviously we need steam and gamescope, both of which are already available.
 And hhd we enabled above.
-- `$ sudo dnf install steam gamescope hhd hhd-ui`
+- `$ sudo dnf install acpi_call steam gamescope hhd hhd-ui`

 ## Executing steam in gamescope

 I've got a little `.desktop` file in my taskbar that I use to run it.
 Shove it wherever you like, tldr this is what I run:
 - `$ gamescope --mangoapp --steam --default-touch-mode 4 --hide-cursor-delay 2000 -f -W 1280 -H 720 -- steam -gamepadui -steamos3 -steampal -steamdeck -pipewire-dmabuf`
 - As you can see I'm running mine at 720p even though my desktop is at 1080p.
-Ain't got no need for games to run higher.
+Ain't got no need for games to run higher on such a tiny display and it saves me some battery.

 My entire Desktop file is below, should you wish to benefit from a full copypasta... _(Note this contains my username.
 So fix it on your end!)_
 ```